lo1tuma/eslint-plugin-mocha/documentation/rules/handle-done-callback.md

 ## Options

-This rule supports the following options:
+This rule supports one option:

-- `ignorePending`: When set to `true` skipped test cases won’t be checked.
-Defaults to `false`.
+- `ignorePending`: When `true`, skipped test cases are ignored.
+Default: `false`.

 ```json
 {